crateio/distutils2/docs/source/apiref.rst

       | *archiver*   | static library creator                   |
       +--------------+------------------------------------------+

-      On platforms with a command-line (Unix, DOS/Windows), each of these is a string that will be split into executable name and (optional) list of arguments.
+      On platforms with a command line (Unix, DOS/Windows), each of these is a string that will be split into executable name and (optional) list of arguments.
       (Splitting the string is done similarly to how Unix shells operate: words are delimited by spaces, but quotes and backslashes can override this.
 See